GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Maintenance.md

 **<u>Device SDK for Certificate Management</u>**

 The device SDK can be used to encapsulate the messaging interfaces for generating of the necessary certificate files and reporting (i.e. private keys, SSL Self-Signed Cert) .
 Agencies should ensure the new certificate can be installed on devices, reboot, and authenticate with DECADA.
 For the respective steps and sample code, refer [here](https://github.com/EnvisionIot/enos-cert-tool/blob/master/README.md#configuration).

+**<u>Before you Start</u>**

+To authenticate the devices to DECADA via certificate-basis, Agencies will need to have an account and access to the Device Management.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 **<u>Via DECADA Management Portal</u>**